perladvent/perldotcom/content/article/_pub_2012_06_perlunicook-unicode-text-in-stubborn-libraries.md

 The correct encoding depends on the type of data you store and the capabilities of the external code, of course.

-Previous: [â 41: Unicode Linebreaking](/media/_pub_2012_06_perlunicook-unicode-text-in-stubborn-libraries/perlunicook-unicode-linebreaking.html)
+Previous: [℞ 41: Unicode
+Linebreaking](/media/_pub_2012_06_perlunicook-unicode-text-in-stubborn-libraries/perlunicook-unicode-linebreaking.html)

 Series Index: [The Standard Preamble](/media/_pub_2012_06_perlunicook-unicode-text-in-stubborn-libraries/perlunicook-standard-preamble.html)

-Next: [â 43: Unicode Text in DBM Files (the easy way)](/media/_pub_2012_06_perlunicook-unicode-text-in-stubborn-libraries/perlunicook-unicode-text-in-dbm-files-the-easy-way.html)
+Next: [℞ 43: Unicode Text in DBM Files (the easy way)](/media/_pub_2012_06_perlunicook-unicode-text-in-stubborn-libraries/perlunicook-unicode-text-in-dbm-files-the-easy-way.html)